doevix/phyzzy-js/README.md

 # phyzzy-js
 A tiny 2d physics simulator.
 Uses a system of masses and springs to create objects that bounce and jiggle.
 The main goal of the phyzzy library is to make use of a verlet-based 2d physics simulator with modular characteristics.
-By modular, it means that new physics and constraints can be added as prototype methods thereby extending the possibility of the types of creations that can be made.
+It is possible to add new forces and constraints by modifying the input force and input collision calculations.

 ### Details
 The main Phyzzy library is found within the folder named phyzzy.
 The following